 Czech state, CEZ push EV battery plant plans as partner search continues

-PRAGUE, July 27 (Reuters) - The Czech Industry Ministry and majority state-owned utility CEZ (CEZP.PR) on Tuesday pushed ahead with plans for an electric vehicle battery plant in the central European country as they look for partners in the more than $2 billion project.
+PRAGUE (Reuters) - The Czech Industry Ministry and majority state-owned utility CEZ on Tuesday pushed ahead with plans for an electric vehicle battery plant in the central European country as they look for partners in the more than $2 billion project.

 The Czech state is also looking to attract a partner from the car or battery industry for the project that could have annual capacity of 40 GWh.
 Industry Minister Karel Havlicek said talks have been held with Volkswagen, which owns Czech carmaker Skoda Auto, and also South Korea’s LG.